-The correct way to connect the LSQ to the dataflow circuit is shown in Figure 13c: (1) The forks used to send the tokens to the LSQ are lazy forks (lforks)-if one of the fork outputs is stalled, the other one will stall as well.
-(2) No sequential elements (i.e., buffers) are allowed on the fork outputs connected to the LSQ.
+The correct way to connect the LSQ to the dataflow circuit is shown in Fig. 13(c): 1) the forks used to send the tokens to the LSQ are lazy forks (lforks)-if one of the fork outputs is stalled, the other one will stall as well and 2) no sequential elements (i.e., buffers) are allowed on the fork outputs connected to the LSQ.
 This ensures that a token can be passed to the successor BB only when the allocation of its predecessor BB has been completed-if an allocation is deferred (e.g., due to limited space in the LSQ), the token stalls and no further allocation requests reach the LSQ.

 To connect our datapaths to memory, we leverage compiler analysis to simplify our memory interface.
-Whenever the compiler can disambiguate memory accesses, groups of accesses that cannot mutually conflict use separate LSQs, while accesses which cannot have dependences with any other accesses are connected to simple memory interfaces [32].
+Whenever the compiler can disambiguate memory accesses, groups of accesses that cannot mutually conflict use separate LSQs, while accesses that cannot have dependences with any other accesses are connected to simple memory interfaces [31].

 VI.
-A COMPLETE FLOW
+COMPLETE FLOW

-In the previous sections, we have shown how an arbitrary program described in a high-level language can be transformed into a dynamically scheduled, dataflow circuit, that executes operations out-of-order, naturally implements pipelining, and efficiently handles potential memory dependences.
+In the previous sections, we have shown how an arbitrary program described in a high-level language can be transformed into a dynamically scheduled, dataflow circuit, which executes operations out-of-order, naturally implements pipelining, and efficiently handles potential memory dependences.

-The presented flow is implemented in Dynamatic, our opensource HLS compiler [36].
-The basic flow of Dynamatic is shown in Figure 14.
-It takes as input C or C++ code
+The presented flow is implemented in Dynamatic, our opensource HLS compiler [35].
+The basic flow of Dynamatic is shown in Fig. 14.
+It takes as input C or C++ code and produces a synthesizable hardware description of the corresponding dataflow circuit.
+The first two steps of the flow,

-Fig. 13: Connecting the dataflow circuit to the memory interface.
-Figures 13a and 13b give examples of incorrect connections.
-In Figure 13a, the eager fork may send an allocation to BB2 before the allocation of BB1 completes.
-In Figure 13b, the allocation order may be reversed due to the storage element on the control line between the circuit and the LSQ.
-Figure 13c shows the correct way to connect the LSQ-an allocation cannot occur unless all predecessor allocations have been completed.
+Fig. 13.
+Connecting the dataflow circuit to the memory interface. (a) and (b) give examples of incorrect connections.
+In (a), the eager fork may send an allocation to BB2 before the allocation of BB1 completes.
+In (b), the allocation order may be reversed due to the storage element on the control line between the circuit and the load-store queue (LSQ). (c) shows the correct way to connect the LSQ-an allocation cannot occur unless all predecessor allocations have been completed.

-Fig. 14: Dynamatic HLS compiler: software-to-hardware flow.
+Fig. 14.
+Dynamatic HLS compiler: software-to-hardware flow.